BogdanVidrean/mail-service/README.md

 or by accessing `protocol://host:port/swagger-ui.html if you run the service on you computer.

-6) For creating an instance of an Email that is accepted by SendGrid I created a builder class that allows to customize the email as you wish.
+6) For creating an instance of an Email that is accepted by SendGrid I created a builder [class](src/main/java/com/socialnetwork/mailservice/utils/sendgrid/SendGridEmailBuilder.java) that allows you to customize the email as you wish.

 7) Testing.
 For the testing part, I implements tests for all the layers (api, business and data).
 For the data layer I used a H2 configuration that creates a new database before each suite of tests, and in this manner